Last updated October 13, 2019

 I-G-who?
 Meditating what??

-However, some babies’ immune systems decide that the protein in egg is dangerous.
+However, some babies’ immune systems decide the protein in egg is dangerous.
 This is called sensitization.
-Once your baby’s body decides something is a threat, and creates IgE antibodies for it.
+Once your baby’s body decides something is a threat, it creates IgE antibodies for it.
 IgE antibodies act like a security alarm so that if your baby’s body sees egg again, it calls up the troops.

 Strangely, some babies will be sensitized to egg, meaning that the alarm system is there, but when they eat eggs, the alarm is ignored.